elfhosted/elfhosted.com/_includes/testimonials.md

 > "I had my own plex-arrs setup on hetzner for years.
 Yesterday I deleted everything as elfhosted has gone above and beyond it.
 And it has a fantastic, active community as well!
 Very friendly, helpful and like-minded folks always willing to help and improve the system.
 Top notch!"

 :star::star::star::star::star: [\@alon.hearter (Discord)](https://discord.com/channels/396055506072109067/1234856745696886784/1235106033144434749)

-> "The Elfhosted product alone is great.
-The team is super transparent on the issues and resolutions that happen as it grows.
-Lots of opportunity to self-solve issues, but the support from both mods and darth-penguini is SO quick and proactive.
-Props to them."

-:star::star::star::star::star: [\@elevenfifteen (Discord)](https://discord.com/channels/396055506072109067/1234856745696886784/1245143888893575292)

 > "Absolutely Amazed with the patience and professionalism of all Elf-Venger Staff including bossman penguin❤️"